 You can observe a certain behavior pattern in children having hearing disorder: such as; being sad, angry, frustrated all the time, having low self-esteem or being completely shy/quiet.
 This behavior is caused due to picking up by siblings or peers that they have a problem or by simply realizing on their own that they cannot communicate as well as others.

 Family support and normal environment at home can help the child to become comfortable.
-It will also enable the child to express properly, which will further help in providing better hearing solutions.
+It will also enable the child to express properly, which will further help in providing better Hearing Sol.